Skip to main content

 Example

-contextPath: /core
+contextPath: /example

 ORCHESTRATION_CLUSTER_MANAGEMENT_API=http://localhost:9600

-curl $ORCHESTRATION_CLUSTER_MANAGEMENT_API/core/health
+curl $ORCHESTRATION_CLUSTER_MANAGEMENT_API/example/actuator/health

 Without the contextPath it would just be: